Eric Haase Player Props: Tigers vs. Guardians

 Eric Haase At The Plate

+- Haase enters this game on a four-game hitting streak.
+During his last games, he's hitting .471.

-- In six of 10 games this season, Haase has picked up at least one hit, including one game with multiple hits.
+- In seven of 11 games this season (63.6%), Haase has reached via hit, and that includes multiple hits twice.

-- He has not hit a home run in his 10 games this season.
+- In 11 games played this year, he has not hit a home run.

-- Haase has driven in a run in two games this year, with multiple runs batted in once.
+- Haase has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.